-Most home pregnancy tests consist of a stick that must either be dipped into a container of urine or held under a stream of urine.
-These tests are designed to test pee for a hormone called human chorionic gonadotropin (hCG).
+Most home pregnancy tests consist of a stick that must be dipped into a container of urine or held under a stream of urine.
+These tests are designed to test pee for a hormone called Human chorionic gonadotropin (hCG).

-Many home pregnancy tests claim to be 99% accurate when taken after the time of the missed period, which is about ten days after ovulation.
+Many home pregnancy tests claim to be 99% accurate when taken after the time of the missed period, or about ten days after ovulation.
 However, not all women have regular periods.

 When is the best time to take a pregnancy test?

 Most medical professionals will advise you to wait until at least a day after your missed period to take a pregnancy test.
 You can decrease your chance of getting a false negative by taking a test first thing in the morning.

 Urine contains the highest concentration of hCG first thing in the morning. hCG levels double every two days until the last days of the first trimester.3Doğramacı, E. J., & Rossi-Fedele, G. (2016).
 Establishing the association between nonnutritive sucking behavior and malocclusions: a systematic review and meta-analysis.
 Food and Drug Administration, Center for Devices and Radiological Health, 22.

 fda.gov Other than a missed period, early signs of pregnancy include breast tenderness, nausea, fatigue, and increased urination.

 However, these symptoms are not enough to confirm a positive pregnancy.
 If you believe you are pregnant, wait until you miss your period before taking a home pregnancy test.

 It’s difficult to dispute a positive pregnancy test.
 However, there could be reasons for you not to trust early results.
 When tests are taken too early, there is not always enough detectable hCG in a woman’s urine.

 If you missed your period and believe you may have received a false negative, take a second test a week after your missed period.